ovh/docs/pages/web/domains/redirect_domain_name/guide.en-sg.md

 >
 > OVHcloud provides services that you are responsible for with regard to their configuration and management.
 It is therefore your responsibility to ensure that they function properly.
 >
-> This part of the guide is designed to help you with common tasks.
+> This guide is designed to help you with common tasks.
 Nevertheless, we recommend contacting a [specialist provider](https://partner.ovhcloud.com/en-sg/) if you encounter any difficulties.
-We will not be able to assist you with any of the steps listed below.
-You can find more information in the ["Go further"](#go-further) section of this guide.
+We will not be able to assist you.
+You can find more information in the [Go further](#go-further) section of this guide.
 >

 ".htaccess" files are configuration files in which commands can be specified.
 When the web server (Apache) runs your website’s code, the commands are interpreted, then executed.<br>
-Among these commands, you can create redirections.
+You can use such commands to create redirections.

-Handling a .htaccess file can make your website inaccessible.
+A faulty .htaccess file can make your website inaccessible.
 If in doubt, contact a [specialist provider](https://partner.ovhcloud.com/en-sg/).

 You can find all of our documentation on .htaccess in the ["Go further"](#go-further) section of this guide.